Speaker Biographies

 Allyson Maughan is a research consultant, speaker, and writer.
 She is a graduate of ISU in secondary education in 2001, Gen Proof in 2023, ProGen 53 in 2022, and the SLCC certificate program in 2019.
 Allyson passed AG Level 1 2023 and tested Level 2/3 in February 2024.
 She enjoys historical pictures, poetry writing, and shares tips on familypicturesandpoetry.blogspot.com.

-Bernard Meisner began researching his family over 30 years ago and enjoys sharing lessons learned from that experience, including his mistakes.
+Bernard Meisner, PhD, began researching his family over 30 years ago and enjoys sharing lessons learned from that experience, including his mistakes.
 Although he knew only one grandparent– his maternal grandfather– he has successfully identified all his great-great-grandparents, several third- and fourth-great-grandparents, and his Meisner eighth-great- grandparents.
 He is co-leader of the Dallas Genealogical Society’s German SIG and a member of the TxSGS, Germanic, and NGS Genealogical Societies.

 Kelvin L. Meyers, a fifth generation Texan, has been a professional forensic genealogist since 1996.
 He is a frequent speaker to U.S. genealogical societies and family associations.
 After ten years in Dallas Public Library’s genealogy department, Kelvin now has a solo practice as a forensic genealogist serving clients including probate attorneys, bank trust departments, the U.S. Immigration Service, and energy companies.
 He also specializes in southern brick wall problems for clients.